Meridional Overturning - Depth Space

 Calculating the AMOC in latitude-depth coordinates¶

-Recipe showing how to calculate the Atlantic Meridional Overturning Stream Function in depth-coordinates using annual-mean outputs from the National Oceanography Centre Near-Present-Day global eORCA1 configuration of NEMO forced using JRA55-do from 1976-2024.
+This recipe shows how to calculate the Atlantic Meridional Overturning Circulation (AMOC) stream function in depth-coordinates using annual-mean outputs from the National Oceanography Centre Near-Present-Day global eORCA1 configuration of NEMO forced using JRA55-do from 1976-2024.

 For more details on this model configuration and the available outputs, users can explore the Near-Present-Day documentation here.